DGOSubmission2023/DGOSubmission2023/README.md

 `python scrapeTelegramChannelMessages.py -i data/switzerland_groups.txt -o data/df_telegram.csv`

 2. `runBERTopic.py` runs the BERTopic algorithm on a given dataset e.g. `data/df_telegram.csv` obtained from the prior step.
 Further, we can specify where the outputs, meaning the model, some visualisation for analysis and output `.csv` files will be saved.
 Moreover, we can specify the number of clusters the algorithm should create.
-Last, we can specify if the trained model should do inference as well, meaning if it should predict the which topic a message belongs to for the input dataset.
-The results of the model are saved under `myBERTopicModel/df_model.csv` Below the example usage is show for the dataset `data/df_telegram.csv` we save our output to a folder, which the script creates named `myBERTopicModel`, we define the algorithm should create `25` cluster and also do infernece `--di`.
+Last, we can specify if the trained model should do inference as well, meaning if it should predict to which topic a message belongs to for the input dataset.
+The results of the model are saved under `myBERTopicModel/df_model.csv` Below the example usage is shown for the dataset `data/df_telegram.csv` we save our output to a folder, which the script creates named `myBERTopicModel`, we define the algorithm should create `25` cluster and also do infernece `--di`.

 `python runBERTopic.py -i data/df_telegram.csv -o myBERTopicModel -k 25 --di`